Beepbloop/KaggleHouse/README.md

  - Golden's Parameter
 ### Result:
  - Golden's Score: **0.11888**
- - Hyper tuned best paramete
+ - Hyper tuned best parameters
  ```python
  Lasso(alpha = 0.0005, fit_intercept = True, normalize = False)
  ```
    - Score: **0.11744**
-# Conlousion
+# Conclusion
- - Neural Network is not a all powerfull solution.
+ - Neural Network is not an all-powerful solution.
- - Better data cleaning and feature engineering with a simple model could result in a much better model then neural network can be.
+ - Better data cleaning and feature engineering with a simple model could result in a much better model then neural networks can be.
- - The complexity of this data is manageable by human, thus carefull data cleaning and feature engineering should be done.
+ - The complexity of this data is manageable by humans, thus careful data cleaning and feature engineering should be done.
- - Traditional approch should be consider first before deep learning in this types of data.
+ - Traditional approach should be considered first before deep learning in these types of data.